duangle/scopes/doc/dataformat.rst

 Formatting Rules
 ----------------

-BEAT files are always assumed to be encoded as UTF-8.
+SLN files are always assumed to be encoded as UTF-8.

-Whitespace controls scoping in the BEAT format.
-Therefore, to avoid possible ambiguities, BEAT files must always use spaces, and one indentation level equals four spaces.
+Whitespace controls scoping in the SLN format.
+Therefore, to avoid possible ambiguities, SLN files must always use spaces, and one indentation level equals four spaces.

 Element Types
 -------------

-BEAT recognizes only five kinds of elements:
+SLN recognizes only five kinds of elements:

 * **Numbers**
 * **Strings**